rsc-demo/ImplementationDocs/CourseProduction.md

 1. Log into [GitHub Classroom](https://classroom.github.com) with the Course Production account.
 2. Create a new Classroom associated with the course organization.
 See Create a Classroom
 3. Create the necessary assignments within the new classroom.
 See Create an assignment.
-4. Copy the assignment invitation link for the first assignment to send to the adjunct.
+4. Copy the assignment invitation link for each assignment and put into the database.
 See Assignment Invitations.
 5. Copy the invitation link for the TAs/Adjuncts to join the classroom.
 See Invite Adjuncts to Classroom.

 ## Create a Classroom